Pat992/dart_azure_cosmosdb/README.md

 ```

 #### 3.6.2 Create a User Defined Function
+The create-operation creates a new stored procedure in a collection.

 The user-defined-function-create operation returns a `Future<UserDefinedFunction>`.
 See [3.6.5 The User Defined Function model](#365-the-user-defined-function-model) for information on the returned model and its variables.
 ```dart